U.S. Neighborhoods Database

 Our zip code data comes from our Zip Code Database.
 Most zip codes are Zip Code Tabulation Areas and are represented as a geographic area.
 We consider a ZCTA to be part of a neighborhood if the area intersecting both the ZCTA and neighborhood is at least 10 percent of the area of either the neighborhood or the ZCTA.
 This means that a ZCTA can be in more than one neighborhood.
 If this method does not result in a zip code, we will use the closest zip in the immediate area.

-I only need neighborhoods shapes for a single city, can I just buy those?
+I only need neighborhood shapes for a single city, can I just buy those?

 Yes, we sell single city data as a map product.